abalasu1/Openshift/4.x/installation/Pre-Install.md

 # Pre Install Staps

+## Decide on the topology of the cluster
+Some of the points to consider & decide:
+- Infrastructure Platform for the nodes of the cluster
+- Number of master nodes (minimum 3 to make sure some redundancy is built in)
+- Number of worker nodes (depending on the workloads that the cluster needs to serve)
+- Offline/Online install
+- User Provisioned/Install Provisioned install
+- A simple architecture diagram with the components of the cluster
+- Configuration of nodes of the cluster

+## URL's to whitelist (Needed only in case of offline installation)

+Atleast these url's should be accessible from the bastion node

+1) registry.redhat.io - Provides core container images
+2) *.quay.io - Provides core container images
+3) sso.redhat.com - The https://cloud.redhat.com/openshift site uses authentication from sso.redhat.com
+4) mirror.openshift.com - Required to access mirrored installation content and images
+5) *.cloudfront.net - Required by the Quay CDN to deliver the Quay.io images that the cluster requires
+6) *.apps.<cluster_name>.<base_domain> - Required to access the default cluster routes unless you set an ingress wildcard during installation
+7) quay-registry.s3.amazonaws.com - Required to access Quay image content in AWS
+8) api.openshift.com - Required to check if updates are available for the cluster
+9) art-rhcos-ci.s3.amazonaws.com - Required to download Red Hat Enterprise Linux CoreOS (RHCOS) images
+10) cloud.redhat.com/openshift - Required for your cluster token
+11) https://dl.fedoraproject.org/pub/epel/epel-release-latest-$(rpm -E %rhel).noarch.rpm - Needed for helpernode

 ## Setup mirror registry

 ### Option 1: Create mirror registry with the manual steps documented here: https://docs.openshift.com/container-platform/4.3/installing/install_config/installing-restricted-networks-preparations.html